← Back to 漢書

 婿

 In year seven, when Gaozu passed through Zhao from Pingcheng, the Zhao king personally served meals from morning to night with extreme humility, like a son-in-law.
 Gaozu sat with legs spread, cursing and insulting him, and treated him with great contempt.
-Zhao's chancellor Guan Gao and Zhao Wu, both over sixty and former followers of Zhang Er, grew angry and said their king was being humiliated.
-They urged Zhang Ao that in an age when heroes rose and the able took power, the emperor's disrespect deserved retaliation, and proposed killing him for the king.
-Zhang Ao bit his finger until it bled and said they were gravely mistaken.
-He said his father's lost state had been restored only by the emperor, and every benefit to their descendants came from imperial power.
-He begged them never to speak of this again.
+Zhao's chancellor Guan Gao and Zhao Wu, both over sixty and former retainers of Zhang Er, grew angry and said, "Our king is a weakling!"
+They urged Zhang Ao, saying, "Heroes are rising everywhere, and the able establish themselves first.
+You serve the emperor with great respect, yet he treats you without courtesy — let us kill him for you."
+Zhang Ao bit his finger until it bled and said, "How wrong you are to speak of this!
+My father lost his state, and only through the emperor did he recover it; his kindness extends to his descendants — even the smallest benefit comes from the emperor.
+Please never speak of this again."
 Guan Gao and more than ten others then discussed the matter among themselves.

 20